brotkrueml/typo3-matomo-integration/Documentation/Configuration/Index.rst

    Default: *disabled*

+.. _site-configuration-track-error-pages:

 Track error pages
    If you have configured the :ref:`error handling
    <t3coreapi:sitehandling-errorHandling>` and enable this option, the document
    title will be set as described in the Matomo FAQ:
    `How to track error pages`_.
+You can customise the document title in the field :ref:`"Document title template for tracking of error pages"
+   <site-configuration-error-pages-template>`

    Default: *disabled*

    .. note::
       If you have configured multiple error status codes with the same page ID, the first defined error code will be used.

 Track JavaScript errors
    With this option enabled `JavaScript errors`_ are tracked.